WraySmith/caRecall/CONTRIBUTING.md

 # How to contribute to caRecall

-This project was made as an API wrapper for the Canda [Vehicle Recall Database API](https://tc.api.canada.ca/en/detail?api=VRDB)
+This project was made as an API wrapper for the Canda [Vehicle Recall Database API](https://tc.api.canada.ca/en/detail?api=VRDB).
+Please read through the [Code of Conduct](https://github.com/WraySmith/caRecall/blob/setup_contributions/CODE_OF_CONDUCT.md) before making any contributions.

 ## Testing